WeiZhang1988/proj_x/README.md

+This project has two main goals:

-This is a simple example template with ROS2 humble and occupancy perception ground truth generation and application in network.
+1, to provide a simple example template with ROS2 humble;

+2, to practice occupancy perception ground truth generation and application in network.

 Currently there are module_interface, module_x, and module_y in the project as examples

-module_y is specifically for occupancy perception.
+module_interface and module_x are for example template topic. module_y is for occupancy perception topic.

 For example template with ROS2 humble: